 Such risks can range from increasing competition to cybersecurity risks and rapidly changing algorithms on search engines.

-As you can assume, it’s better to identify them while orienting on the current market situation mostly.
+As you can assume, it’s better to identify them while mostly orienting on the current market situation.
 Nevertheless, these questions may help you to start recognising possible threats:

 - What economic or industry-related issues might have an impact on your digital presence?